 - Nipple/areolar reconstruction through skin graft and/or areolar tattooing (to better match the pair)

 Breast reconstruction is far more complicated than cosmetic surgery and requires a plastic surgeon who is prepared and available to collaborate with you and your treatment team.
-Dr. Houser and his staff at Cosmetic & Plastic Surgery of Columbus have the incredible expertise, patience, compassion, and insight required to make your reconstruction experience a positive and reassuring one, every step along the way.
+Dr. Houser, Dr. Kraft, and their staff at Cosmetic & Plastic Surgery of Columbus have the incredible expertise, patience, compassion, and insight required to make your reconstruction experience a positive and reassuring one, every step along the way.